 IUI and Clomid

-Even if ovulation takes place naturally, sometimes medication is needed in order to stimulate the pituitary gland to signal the ovary to produce and egg or even to further enhance ovulation.
+Even if ovulation takes place naturally, sometimes medication is needed in order to stimulate the pituitary gland to signal the ovary to produce an egg or even to further enhance ovulation.
 A commonly prescribed medication for this is Clomiphene citrate (brand name- Clomid, Serophene).
-Clomid is an oral medication taken by mouth for five days out of each menstrual cycle, usually on menstrual cycle day 2-6, 3-7 or 5-9, as determined by your doctor.
-Once again, the timing of ovulation is monitored by using an over-the-counter ovulation predictors, by measuring body basal temperature or by ultrasound monitoring.
+Clomid is an oral medication taken by mouth for five days out of each menstrual cycle, usually on menstrual cycle days 2-6, 3-7, or 5-9, as determined by your doctor.
+Once again, the timing of ovulation is monitored by using over-the-counter ovulation predictors, by measuring body basal temperature or by ultrasound monitoring.
 When the egg is about to be released, the IUI is performed placing the sperm directly into the uterus.

 IUI and Fertility Medication

 IUI’s can also be performed in conjunction with injectable fertility medication, such as Gonal-F, Follistim or Bravelle.
 These medications supplement the body’s production of the natural hormone FSH.
 This results in the development and maturation of multiple eggs during this “stimulated” menstrual cycle.

 In stimulated IUI cycles, there is a slight risk of multiple births, with the majority of these being twins.
 However careful monitoring by the clinic of both the cycle and the amount of medication used will greatly decrease this risk.

 The success of using IUI will vary depending on the underlying cause of infertility.
 IUI works best in patients with unexplained infertility, women with a cervix that limits the passage of sperm, and men who are unable to ejaculate effectively.
 For example, for unexplained infertility, according to the American Society for Reproductive Medicine, the pregnancy rate with IUI is generally double that over no treatment.